LIT-Protocol/pkp-walletconnect/GUIDE.md

 2. Establish a WalletConnect connection
 3. Subscribe and respond to events

 Note: This guide requires a PKP.
 To mint a PKP NFT, visit the [Lit Explorer](https://explorer.litprotocol.com/mint-pkp).
-You'll need some [test Matic](https://faucet.polygon.technology/) on your wallet.
+You'll need some [test Matic](https://faucet.polygon.technology/) in your wallet.

 </br>